jeff-luszcz/MagLoopTuner/README.md

 # MagLoopTuner
-A short script to read S Meter values aloud for tuning a Mag Loop remotely By default it is set up for a Yaesu FT-450D connected to /dev/ttyUSB0 at 38400 baud A second version of this script maglooptunerset.sh allows you to set the frequency on the radio and then start speaking S Meter readings
+A short script to read S Meter values aloud using Text to Speach for tuning a Mag Loop remotely.

+By default it is set up for a Yaesu FT-450D connected to /dev/ttyUSB0 at 38400 baud

+A second version of this script maglooptunerset.sh allows you to set the frequency on the radio and then start speaking S Meter readings

 # License